HOW WE PROCESS OUR WHEAT

-Our wheat is grown, by our family, in Bleckley County, Ga.
+Our soft, red wheat is grown, by our family, in Bleckley County, Ga.
 After harvest, we take the wheat berries, put them in our commercial mill, and grind them between 2 stones.
 This produces “virgin” whole-wheat flour.
-We refer to it as “virgin,” because it is unaltered from the berry to the flour.
+We refer to it as “virgin,” because it is untouched from the berry to the flour.
 This is “true” whole-wheat flour unlike anything you get off a shelf.
 Let me explain…

 Whole grain literally means the whole grain.
 There are different whole grains such as brown rice, spelt, quinoa, wheat, and many others.
 But for the sake of this explanation, we’ll stick to discussing the whole grain, wheat.